semantic-release/semantic-release/docs/usage/plugins.md

 - execute the `generateNotes` implementation of `@semantic-release/release-notes-generator`
 - execute the `prepare` implementation of `@semantic-release/npm` then `@semantic-release/git`
 - execute the `publish` implementation of `@semantic-release/npm`

+Order is first determined by release steps (such as `verifyConditions` → `anayzeCommits`).
+At each release step, plugins are executed in the order in which they are defined.

 ## Plugin options configuration